JustSid/Firedrake/README.md

 ## Executing
 If you want to run Firedrake but don't want to reboot your PC for it, you can use an emulator.
 Firedrake has been tested in `qemu` and `VMWare Fusion`, but should also run in `Virtual Box`, `Bochs` and almost every other emulator which emulates a x86 CPU and a PC BIOS.

-## Sublime Text 2
-If you are using Sublime Text 2 you can get correct code completion by grabbing `SublimeClang` from [Package Control](http://wbond.net/sublime_packages/package_control) and then using the following project settings:

-	"sublimeclang_options":
-	[
-	   "-I${folder:${project_path:Firedrake.sublime-project}}/sys/.",
-	   "-I${folder:${project_path:Firedrake.sublime-project}}/lib/.",
-	   "-I${folder:${project_path:Firedrake.sublime-project}}/bin/.",
-	   "-std=c99",
-	   "-nostdlib",
-	   "-fno-builtin"
-	]

-This requires that your `.sublime-project` file is named `Firedrake.sublime-project`, if its named differently, you need to alter the include paths accordingly.